kevin-rh/BCI_2024_Final_Group7/README.md

 ### c.
 Data Segmentation Methods
 Data segmented in the EEGLAB with the help of GUI to segment the data from 0 to the 21 second from the event time onset occurence.
+In results, the data is segmented by Epoch and saved in a `.mat` format.

 ### d.
 Artifact Removal Strategy
 Our approach implemented in EEGLAB (MATLAB) as the `dataPreprocess.m` where we implement Artifact Subspace Reconstruction (ASR) with a window of 20 seconds which is optimal from a paper [3].